 REFRESHMENTS: Almost all our activities involve a break in proceedings for members to have tea, coffee and biscuits and the chance to socialise with others.
-Refreshments cost 50p.
+Refreshments currently cost 50p.

 MONTHLY MEETINGS: